ravi115/DashBoardManagmentApp/README.md

   ```diff
 - http://localhost:8080/DashBoardManagementApp/index.html
 ```
-4. check you port in which tomcat is running. if it is not 8080 then change the port number in the above url.
+4. check your port in which tomcat is running. if it is not 8080 then change the port number in the above url.

-**NOTE: - _in this case your credential should be same as the credential used in this application and also database name should be same._
+**NOTE: - _in this case your credential should be same with the credential used in this application and also database name should be same._**

 ### To test API of this application follow these below steps.
 1. **To test GET API of this application: -**